prometheuslabstech/prometheus/docs/design/MODULE_DESIGN.md

               - If PUSH and push_enabled: NotificationService.send_push()
               - If PUSH and push_disabled, or DIGEST: hold for digest
         """
-        ...

     def run_digest_cycle(self) -> None:
         """
         1. For each user whose digest_schedule matches now:
            a.
-Collect all pending DIGEST-routed items for that user
+Collect pending DIGEST-routed items for that user
            b.
 NotificationService.send_digest()
         """
-        ...
 ```

-**Notes**:
-- `run_ingestion_cycle` is triggered on a fixed interval (configurable, e.g. every 30 minutes).
+`run_ingestion_cycle` runs on a fixed interval (default: every 30 minutes). `run_digest_cycle` runs hourly and checks each user's `digest_schedule`.
+Both cycles are independent.
-- `run_digest_cycle` is triggered every hour and checks each user's `digest_schedule` to determine if it's their delivery time.
-- Both cycles are independent and can run concurrently.

 ---